Back pain: what to do? (In chronological order)

 The concept of "preferential steering" is taken from the famous Mckenzie method.

-Simply explained, there are usually specific movements and/or postures that aggravate back pain, and others that relieve it.
-The objective of the Mckenzie method is to identify a direction of movement that could relieve back pain, and provide exercises to incorporate into daily life.
+Explained simply, there are generally specific movements and/or postures that aggravate back pain, and others that relieve it.
+The goal of the Mckenzie Method is to identify a direction of movement that could relieve back pain, and provide exercises to integrate into daily life.

 When assessed (by a Mckenzie therapist), it is observed that lumbar extension movements centralize symptoms.
 After several repetitions, the pain once in the calf resides only in the buttock.